 Supervisor is a popular job title, and you will always compete with other people in your interview, regardless of whether you apply for a role of a production supervisor, IT supervisor, retail supervisor, or any other supervisory position.
 It can be five, ten, but also twenty job seekers–depending on the offer, and the company where you apply for the job, and whether they promote internally or start the process from the scratch.
-Now I will show you twenty-five interview questions they may ask you, including difficult behavioral questions, and a guide on how to answer first ten questions.
+Now I will show you twenty-five interview questions they may ask you, including difficult behavioral questions, and a guide on how to answer first ten questions, including sample answers.
 If you would like to see good answers to all twenty-five questions, please refer to the eBook at the end of the article.

 What characterize a great supervisor?

-A great supervisor can motivate their subordinates, they go by example, they have good observation skills, and they can utilize the strengths of the people they lead in their teams.
+A great supervisor can motivate their subordinates, they go by example, they have excellent observation skills, and they can utilize the strengths of the people they lead in their teams.

 How would you assess the level of motivation of your subordinates?

 Choosing the right metrics (or goals), and comparing productivity of everyone on a daily basis, is a great answer.
 You can also say that you would talk to your people regularly, trying to get feedback, and understand whether they are satisfied with their jobs, and motivated to work hard, or the contrary is the case, for one reason or another.

 Alternatively you can say that you would compare results of each employee, on a weekly and monthly basis, creating charts and trying to understand their current level of motivation with the help of your data.
 One way or another, you should demonstrate that you understand the importance of motivation in the workplace, and have a clear idea how to measure and evaluate it.